PerfectDreams/DockerSwarmTutorial/README.md

 ## Applying updates to your stack
 You can apply updates to your stack with `docker stack deploy --compose-file docker-compose.yml stackdemo`!

+> **Warning**
+>
-**Attention:** If you had an service, removed it from the Compose file and used `stack deploy`, Docker will *not* remove the already running services!
+> If you had an service, removed it from the Compose file and used `stack deploy`, Docker will *not* remove the already running services!
 To remove an service, use `sudo docker service rm servicename`, you can see all of your stack's running services with `sudo docker stack services stackdemo`!

 TODO: Rolling Updates